 Empowering Board members to maximize their potential is a critical responsibility of staff, including fundraising staff and the CEO/ED.
 As Jouyaux (2009) points out, actions that enable Board members include: transmitting your organization’s values; respecting and using their skills, expertise, and experience; providing direction and resources; removing barriers and helping to develop skills; articulating expectations and helping to clarify roles, question assumptions and ask strategic questions; ensuring quality decision-making; anticipating conflicts and facilitating resolution; and encouraging volunteers to use their power, model behavior, and coach people to success; etc.

 Most importantly, don’t forget to recognize your Board members’ contributions and a job well done!
-Just as you would acknowledge your donors it just as important—if not more—to recognize your Board members whenever they have successfully engaged in fundraising.
+Just as you would acknowledge your donors it is just as important—if not more—to recognize your Board members whenever they have successfully engaged in fundraising.

 The key to any nonprofit’s fundraising success starts at the top—with your Board of Directors.
 Help your Board take your nonprofit’s fundraising to the next level by choosing the right fit, giving them the tools that they need to be successful, and making it fun so they’ll be motivated to stay engaged.

 Here are the key steps you need to take to supercharge your board for fundraising success:

 - Recruit the right Board members from the start;